PHYS3002 Electrodynamics and Relativity

 - Level 3 core unit in the Physics major sequence

 - The area of knowledge for this unit is Mathematical and Physical Sciences

 - Level 3 elective

-- The content of this unit includes (1) electrodynamics—conservation laws, electromagnetic waves, potentials and fields, radiation; (2) special relativity—special theory of relativity, relativistic mechanics, relativistic electrodynamics; and (3) signals, noise and control.
+- The content of this unit includes (1) electrodynamics — conservation laws, electromagnetic waves, potentials and fields, radiation; and (2) special relativity — special theory of relativity, relativistic mechanics, relativistic electrodynamics.
 The content is explored with reference to a range of applications and physical contexts, and developed and applied through a laboratory experiment.
-Skills in problem identification, mathematical exploration and solution are fostered through assignment sheets, tutorial activities and a laboratory experiment.
+Skills in problem identification, mathematical exploration and solution are fostered through practice problem sets, workshop activities and a laboratory experiment.

 - Indicative assessments in this unit are as follows: (1) laboratory; (2) tests; and (3) final examination.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the laboratory component.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Darren Grasso